Visit Lake Garda

 There are several towns of interest that are within easy reach of the lake, depending where you are based, and which make for pleasant day trips.
 The most interesting of these include Trento to the north, Brescia to the south-west and Verona to the south-east of Garda.

-Map of Lake Garda and places nearby
+Map of Lake Garda and places to visit

 Lake Garda places to visit